 Usually when we talk about cats and allergies, we’re talking about runny-nosed humans with itchy eyes.
 But cats can have allergies too, even serious ones.

 How do you know if your cat has allergies?
 And how do prevent and treat them?
-If you’re concerned about your pet and think it may be allergic to something, read on!
+If you’re concerned about your pet, read on about allergies in cats!

 Cats can be allergic to many of the same things as humans.
 Common causes of feline allergies include: